GingerAl74/Passphrase-Maker/README.md

 # update 4/16
 now works on powershell 3.0 and 4.0 (not just 5.0)
-Do not use in ISE it will work, but it will continue to write to variable creating paragrahps of text for a variable.
+Do not use in ISE it will work, but it will continue to write to variable creating paragrahps of text for a variable. newpassmod.psm1 is the module version of this script for if you want to import it as a module instead of runnig the script everytime